 33. Breckenridge is chock full of summer activities.
 The July to September season kicks off with a huge town-wide party on the lawn of the Riverwalk Center, a 770-seat performance venue on the banks of the Blue River.
 It features food, music, merchants, beverages, and fun for the whole family.

 34. Breckenridge Ski Resort is the grand-daddy of them all, with five peaks over 3,000 acres and 187 trails for every skier level.
-It’s the most visited ski center in the western hemisphere, has the highest chairlift in North America, and can be visited repeatedly without duplicating a single experience.
+It’s the most visited ski center in the western hemisphere, has the highest chairlift in North America.
+You can visit it repeatedly without duplicating a single experience.
 There’s even an award-winning terrain park for freestyling or snowboarding.

-35. Breckenridge Ski Resort is owned by a company that also operates resorts in the mountain towns of Vail, Beaver Creek, Park City, Keystone, and Crested Butte.
+35. Breckenridge Ski Resort has the same owners as resorts in the mountain towns of Vail, Beaver Creek, Park City, Keystone, and Crested Butte.
 Its EpicPass (sold online) offers a 20% discount on all rentals, lodging, instruction, activities, food, and drink for those who frequent the Rockies and are likely to visit all six resorts.

 36. Breckenridge Nordic Center is the place for world-class cross-country skiing and snowshoeing, with beautifully groomed trails for all fitness levels.
 Admission is $25 a day for adults, and you can enjoy a lunch of chowder and grilled Bratwurst in the Center’s rustic tavern.
 Later in the day, you might want to indulge in the Tavern’s signature cocktail, “Fire in the Mountain.”